-The LSU jumps program boasts one of the proudest traditions in the history of collegiate track and field in the United States, and assistant coach Todd Lane looks to continue that tradition as he enters his seventh season as a member of LSU’s coaching staff in 2014.
+The LSU jumps program boasts one of the proudest traditions in the history of collegiate track and field in the United States, and assistant coach Todd Lane looks to continue that tradition as he enters his 10th season as a member of LSU’s coaching staff in 2017.

-The Tigers and Lady Tigers have flourished in six seasons under Lane’s direction as he has coached 11 NCAA scorers to 33 All-America honors in four different jumping events since joining the LSU coaching staff prior to the 2008 season.
-His student-athletes have also captured six SEC championships and 32 All-SEC honors over the last six seasons.
+The Tigers and Lady Tigers have flourished in eight seasons under Lane’s direction as he has coached 11 NCAA scorers to 35 scoring All-America honors in four different jumping events since joining the LSU coaching staff prior to the 2008 season.
+His student-athletes have also captured six SEC championships and 36 All-SEC honors over the last eight seasons.

-The 2013 season proved to be one for the record books as Damar Forbes wrapped up one of the most prolific careers for a long jumper in the history of the LSU Track & Field program as a national champion to cap a dominant outdoor season.
+The 2013 season proved to be one for the record books for Lane’s athletes when Damar Forbes wrapped up one of the most prolific careers for a long jumper in the history of the LSU Track & Field program as a national champion to finish off a dominant outdoor season.

 The 2013 indoor season also saw the emergence of two of the nation’s top triple jumpers on the women’s side as Keri Emanuel and Lynnika Pitts earned All-America honors after wrapping up their indoor campaign at the NCAA Championships.
 Emanuel took sixth place while Pitts followed in seventh place in the triple jump final at the NCAA Indoor meet.